Step 28 – Deceased Estate Administration Guide

 There is no inheritance or gift tax payable in Australia, meaning that Beneficiaries who inherit or are gifted money or assets do not need to pay a tax at that time based on the inheritance value.

-The inheritance value is the value as per the deceased person’s date of death.
+The inheritance value is the value as per the deceased person's date of death.
 If you as the Executor or Administrator have valued all assets as outlined in Steps 15 – 26, you may be asked to provide the valuation report(s) to the relevant Beneficiary when the assets are distributed.
-Refer to Step 34 – Finalise & Distribute the Deceased Estate for further information.The following types of assets may attract taxes:
+Refer to Step 34 – Finalisation & Distribution of Estate to Beneficiaries for further information.The following types of assets may attract taxes:

 - Real Estate – Distributed to a Beneficiary;